 “So this is great, that we’re working together.”

 What’s more, as he approaches 50, Hyden’s pro beach career is hardly over.
 Last season, he played in six AVP and six FIVB events.
 He began 2019 with Ryan Doherty, but finished with Theo Brunner.
-They came out of the qualifier at the season-ending AVP Hawai’i before falling in the final to Taylor Crabb and Jake Gibb, 17-15 in the fifth.
+They came out of the qualifier at the season-ending AVP Hawai’i before falling in the final to Taylor Crabb and Jake Gibb, 17-15 in the third.
 Also last year, he and Doherty took bronze at the FIVB three-star in Kuala Lumpur, Malaysia.

 But the 2020 season, as it is for the entire beach volleyball world, is a big question mark for Hyden.
 It is especially challenging for Hyden, who is the oldest to win both an AVP event (Hermosa Beach in 2018 at age 45) and an FIVB event (Berlin in 2014 with then 25-year-old Tri Bourne).